Connecting education and the workplace

 A one-on-one session with a trained careers advisor can help with life and career planning, goal setting, developing options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
-Make an appointment or drop in between 12noon and 2pm daily for a 15–30 minute consultation.
+Make an appointment for a one-hour consultation.

 Select a program of study to help you get the career you want using the online Career Guide.
 It is important to speak to a Program Adviser in your faculty if you are considering changes to your program of study.

 Access our workshops tailored to support your employability.

 Each year USC students volunteer to gain experience and make a difference in local communities.
 The USC Students in Free Enterprise (SIFE) team gives you the chance to volunteer for a community outreach project.

 Print and web resources

 What degree should I study?